a-g-hantash/linux-server-configuration/README.md

 ## Step 4: Create user Grader; Sudo!
 Sudo!
 Sudo!
 1. Run the following command to create the user:

     `sudo adduser grader`

 2. To give the grader user permission to sudo, run the following command:

     `sudo nano /etc/sudoers.d/grader`

 3. Inside the now open file, add the following text:

         **"grader  ALL=(ALL:ALL) ALL"**

 4. Save and Exit the file: `CTRL + X Y Enter`

 That's it!
 Now your grader user has sudo permissions!
 It is now time to allow the grader to access our server!

 ## Step 5: Permission Granted!
 1. On your local machine, inside a terminal (Recommended for Windows: Git Bash), run the following command:

     `ssh-keygen`

-2. Enter the path you want to save the key-pairs in.
+2. Enter the path you want to save the key-pairs in:

     `/c/Users/yourDesktopName/.ssh/yourFileName`

 3. Once the key is created, run the following command:

     `cat ~/.ssh/yourFileName.pub`

 4. Copy the whole line that is displayed.

 5. Back on your LightSail terminal, run the following commands:

     ```
     sudo mkdir /home/grader/.ssh
     sudo touch /home/grader/.ssh/authorized_keys
     sudo nano /home/grader/.ssh/authorized_keys

     ```

-    Within the opened file, paste the line you just copied inside and Save `CTRL + X, Y, Enter`
+    Within the opened file, paste the line you just copied inside and Save: `CTRL + X, Y, Enter`

     Continue running commands to change file permissions for the `grader` user

     ```
     sudo chown grader:grader /home/grader/.ssh
     sudo chmod 700 /home/grader/.ssh